IIIF/website/source/event/2020/boston/index.md

 * Registration: Available early 2020
 * Dates: June 1-4, 2020
-* Location: Boston, MA
+* Locations: Boston, MA (See [map](#locations) below for venue locations and more)
+    - IIIF Showcase, June 1: MIT Campus, Ray and Maria Stata Center
+    - Workshops and Conference, June 2-4: Harvard Campus, various locations
-* Cost: To be decided but there will be a cost to cover the conference costs.
+* Cost: To be decided but there will be a cost to cover the conference costs, comparable to previous years.
 There will be a discount for staff of [IIIF Consortium][consortium] institutions
 * Capacity: Approximately 300
 * Code of Conduct: The IIIF [Code of Conduct][conduct] applies
 * Social Media: Tweets about the event should use [#iiif][hashtag] or [@iiif_io][twitter]